browserengineering/book/book/embeds.md

 ```

-And now we can use this parameter to keep browser scrolling for the root frame.
+The browser thread will only handle scrolls if the root frame is
-The part in "..." is what used to be in `handle_down`.
+focused:

 ``` {.python}
 class Browser: